rtbrick/bngblaster/docsrc/sources/api/index.rst

 .. tip::
-    The argument ``session-id`` can be alternatively replaced with interface index and VLAN of the session.
-The interface index (``ifindex``) can be requested using the ``interfaces`` command or skipped.
-The first access interface is automatically used if the argument ``ifindex`` is not present in the command.
+    The argument ``session-id`` can be alternatively replaced with interface and VLAN of the session.
+The last access interface is automatically used if the argument ``interface`` is not present in the command.

     This is not supported for N:1 sessions because multiple sessions can be assigned to a single VLAN.